srinivas028/TECHPLEMENT/README.md

 18. Give the details of databases and user in the wordpress and then run installation by creating a file and copying the php text in the wordpress directory

 19. That's it now we can access wordpress with our own database.

+# SAME PROCESS FOR MULTIPLE INSTANCES AND BIND ADDRESS SHOULD BE DEFINED.
+# GO THROUGH @MICROSERVICE FILE FOR DETAILED PROCESS.